HWangUPV/MCLP/README.md

-# Cross Entropy Method for the Maximal Covering Location Problem (MCLP)
+# Cross-entropy Method for the Maximal Covering Location Problem (MCLP)
 Cross-entropy Method for the Maximal Covering Location Problem

 Programming language: C#